Amplifying Underrepresented Voices: Leading Literary Opportunities for BIPOC Writers, Editors, and Publishers

 Genres: Poetry

-Award Deadline: Early March (annually)
+Award Deadline: Early March (Annually)

-Prize Amount: $1,000 and publication
+Prize Amount: $1,000 and Publication

-The Andrés Montoya Poetry Prize (University of Notre Dame Press)
+The University of Notre Dame Andrés Montoya Poetry Prize

 Website: latinopoetryreview.nd.edu